nvrlift/CyclePresetPlugin/README.md

 ﻿# VotingTrackPlugin

-Plugin to let players vote for a server weather at a specified interval.
+Plugin to let players vote for a server track at a specified interval.

 ## Commands